 Tips and Tours: How to Make the Most of Your Visit

-You can make the trip to the Cinque Terre from Florence by train, but a far more convenient way is to join a full-day tour to the Cinque Terre that includes direct transportation by bus or van.
+You can make the trip to the Cinque Terre from Florence by train, but a far more convenient way if you have only a limited time to spend is to join a full-day tour to the Cinque Terre that includes direct transportation by bus or van.
 Tours feature the best places to visit in the Cinque Terre and are accompanied by a guide who knows the area, its history, and where to find the best views.

 - Full-Day Tour to the Cinque Terre from Florence: The best way to maximize your time in the Cinque Terre on a day trip from Florence is to join a tour that includes bus or van travel.
 The 10-hour Cinque Terre Small Group Day Trip from Florence assures an intimate experience with no more than eight guests in an air-conditioned van, and once there traveling between the towns of Manarola and Vernazza by boat for the best views.

 - Full-Day Hiking Tour to the Cinque Terre from Florence: Active travelers can explore these five towns on foot with an experienced guide on a Cinque Terre Hiking Day Trip from Florence, with air-conditioned coach transport to the first town and from the last.
 Between spectacular hikes, the tour includes a seafood lunch overlooking the sea, a train ride between Vernazza and Monterosso, and a 40-minute boat ride along the Riviera.
 The total hiking distance is about 5.6 kilometers, and the tour includes the National Park fee.